Specialist Psychological Support Campaign

 The Infected Blood Inquiry has meant that many people infected and affected by the contaminated blood scandal have been re-traumatised by their memories of that devastating period in their lives.

 We believe that as the inquiry goes on, the pressure on peoples’ mental health will increase.
-Evidence from clinicians and politicians and other decision makers could be particularly traumatic.
+Evidence from clinicians and politicians and other decision makers has been particularly traumatic.

 Everyone has their own view on what the outcome of the inquiry should be.
 When the report is published, some people may find outcome hard to deal with.